TFG Webmaster

 pissed off after I

-sent them back to the token machine for the 7th time.
-Taking their money, man! lmao.
-Man, the
+sent them back to the token machine for the 7th or 8th time.
+"Stop

-80's and 90's were so GREAT.
-Losers didn't get get to complain
+LOL.
+Man, the 90s were truly GREAT.
+"Losers" didn't get get to complain

-games made me think.
+games always made me think.
 They taught me things.
 Fighting games were

-never "one defined experience" like you'd get from an RPG or
+never "one defined experience" like you'd get from a certain

-of a fighting game is indubitably up to YOU.
+of a fighting game is up to YOU.
 In a quality

 fighting game, your own skill level, creativity, and choices is what can make the game either